jbrechtel/blog/_posts/2013-02-23-sbt-is-not-usable.markdown

 val afterTestTask = barTask &lt;&lt;= (test in Test) map { _ => println("tests ran!") }
 </code></pre>

 The difference here is that I'm creating the task using the &lt;&lt;= operator.
-It is not obvious that you need to do this because the &lt;&lt;= operator is used for defining tasks that take other tasks as inputs.
-However, for some unknown-to-me reason, you cannot call dependsOn on a task defined with :=.
-This is what I would think you'd want to write, but it doesn't compile:
+I do not believe the need for this is obvious since the &lt;&lt;= operator is used for defining tasks that take other tasks as inputs.
+However, for some unknown-to-me reason, tasks defined with the := operator do not support dependsOn.
+This is what seems intuitive to me, but it doesn't compile:

 <pre><code class="scala">lazy val project = Project(id = "Foo", base = file("."),
                            settings = Seq(afterTestTask))